PSY3033 : Eating and Weight Disorders

 |Semester 2 Credit Value:||20|

 The aim of this course is to provide a summary of weight and eating-related syndromes and symptoms, including clinical eating disorders, eating disordered behaviour, and obesity.
-It focuses on issues around cause, diagnosis, early intervention, and treatment options for eating and weight disorders, concentrating primarily on psychological therapies.
+It focuses on issues around cause, diagnosis, intervention, and treatment options for eating and weight disorders, concentrating primarily on psychological therapies.
 The course will have a major input from clinicians and researchers who have experience in investigating, developing and delivering treatment therapies and long-term care programmes to those with eating and weight disorders.

 Outline Of Syllabus